gitproject09/expandingCardSample/README.md

 Android Simple Expanding Card Slider and animation demo

 ## Requirements

-​
-- Android API lvl 16 or greater
+- Android API level 16 or greater
 - Your favorite IDE

 # Thanks To :